 - Live chat support

-So, do I think Yahoo Finance Plus worth the money?
+So, do I think Yahoo Finance Plus is worth the money?

 To answer this question, let’s take a look at Stock Rover‘s pricing plans: